 For students admitted as freshmen to the College with a reserved seat in the three year PA Program, it will take four additional semesters, at a minimum, to complete all prerequisites before beginning PAS courses.
-Therefore, the combined BS in Health Science and MS in Physician Assistant Studies will require at least five years.
+Therefore, the combined BS in Natural Science-Health Science and MS in Physician Assistant Studies will require at least five years.
 Some students elect to complete the prerequisites in three years.
 A freshmen with advanced academic standing from AP courses and college credits earned in high school will not be admitted to the PA Program early.

 Co-requisite course requirements preclude part-time study at the 500 and 600 level.